-- It was a mixed Sunday session for the crypto top ten.
-ADA, BNB, and DOGE bucked a bearish trend.
+- It was a mixed Tuesday session for the crypto top ten, with SOL bucking a bullish trend.

-It was a mixed session for the crypto top ten on Sunday.
-ADA, BNB, and DOGE bucked a bearish top-ten trend while SOL led the way down for a second session.
-Notably, BTC revisited $23,000 for the second time since August while failing to strike a new 2023 high.
+It was a mixed session for the crypto top ten on Tuesday.
+DOGE led the way while SOL bucked a bullish trend.
+BTC held onto the $23,000 handle for the sixth time in seven sessions.

 The Crypto Market Movers and Shakers from the Top Ten and Beyond